-Submit the following at your Community Club meeting: • County Membership Dues \$5 per youth, for reenrollment (New members can enroll anytime throughout the year)
+Submit the following at your Community Club meeting: County Membership Dues \$5 per youth, for reenrollment payable to Shawano County Extension (New members can enroll anytime throughout the year.)
+Club dues yary depending on the club

-• Club dues vary depending on the club.
+Club dues vary depending on the club.